apellis/pygemini/README.md

 Here are some TODO items, very roughly in descending order of importance.

 * Add good docstrings
-* Add a command line option for the client to behave more like a standard unix tool: no colors or terminal formatting, only output simple text outpt
 * Make the client render `text/gemini` responses nicely instead of dumping the raw text.
 * Add TLS to client and server, including client certificates.
 	* There's a lot to do here (e.g. handling of transient client certificates).